regulate-tech/nhstech/tools-organisations/build-baseline-dataset.md

 This document describes the process for obtaining an initial dataset of organisations who have records in a central repository.

+This is a manual process that will produce a local set of CSV files that are human-readable and can be analysed using common tools.

+There is also a nice automated process called CLODS - https://github.com/wardle/clods.git - in a language called [Clojure](https://clojure.org/) that builds a local server with ODS data you can query.

 For more information on the various sources of data see [this document](ods.md)

-## STEP 1 - register for the Technology Reference Update Distribution (TRUD) service
+### STEP 1 - register for the Technology Reference Update Distribution (TRUD) service

 You can do this here - https://isd.digital.nhs.uk/trud/users/guest/filters/0/home

-## STEP 2 - subscribe to the Organisation Data Service (ODS) downloads.
+### STEP 2 - subscribe to the Organisation Data Service (ODS) downloads.

 Once you have a TRUD account you will see various datasets listed on the left side of the page including one labelled "Organisation Data Service and Spine Directory Service".